kauppfbi/ngx-deploy-docker/README.md

 - Add more options to the deploy builder, what do you need?
 - Integration in NxWorkspace
 - 💅 Kubernetes deployment right from the CLI
-- preparing examples of `how to use the package in CI environment with different Providers for private registires`
+- preparing examples of `how to use the package in CI environment with different Providers for private registries`
 - your feature that's not on the list yet?

 We look forward to any help.
 PRs are welcome! 😃